arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 Additionally there are new geo AQL functions `GEO_CONTAINS`, `GEO_INTERSECTS` and `GEO_EQUALS` for querying and comparing GeoJSON objects.

+### AQL Editor GeoJSON Support

+As a feature on top, the web ui embedded AQL editor now supports also displaying all GeoJSON supported data.

 RocksDB storage engine